Pratik-kumar/Eduportal/README.md

 # Eduportal
-Starting to built a educational portal.
+Starting to built a educational portal on GIT.